ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 --------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is an HTML GUI for [Perl 5] (https://www.perl.org/) desktop applications.
-It runs local Perl 5 scripts without server and with no timeout and is implemented as a C++ compiled executable based on [Qt 5] (https://www.qt.io/) and [QtWebKit] (https://trac.webkit.org/wiki/QtWebKit) libraries.
+Perl Executing Browser (PEB) is an HTML GUI for [Perl 5](https://www.perl.org/) desktop applications.
+It runs local Perl 5 scripts without server and with no timeout and is implemented as a C++ compiled executable based on [Qt 5](https://www.qt.io/) and [QtWebKit](https://trac.webkit.org/wiki/QtWebKit) libraries.
 PEB Perl scripts are fed from HTML forms using direct GET and POST or AJAX requests to a built-in pseudo-domain.
-HTML interface for the [default Perl debugger] (http://perldoc.perl.org/perldebug.html) is also available.
-Inspired by [NW.js] (http://nwjs.io/) and [Electron] (http://electron.atom.io/), PEB is another reuse of web technologies in desktop applications with Perl doing the heavy lifting.
+HTML interface for the [default Perl debugger](http://perldoc.perl.org/perldebug.html) is also available.
+Inspired by [NW.js](http://nwjs.io/) and [Electron](http://electron.atom.io/), PEB is another reuse of web technologies in desktop applications with Perl doing the heavy lifting.

 ## Contents
 * [Design Objectives](#design-objectives)